regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 The Ebury estate regeneration is the first scheme undertaken by [Westminster's new Council-owned investment vehicle](https://www.westminster.gov.uk/council-launches-its-own-development-vehicle) and perhaps the first of many more such schemes to come.
 It will be up to the Mayor to decide whether he allows the Ebury Bridge scheme to set a precedent.

-## Alton estate
+## Reckoning looms for Wandsorth's Alton estate
 Wandsworth Council is also using the funding loophole to avoid balloting residents of the [Alton estate](https://estatewatch.london/estates/wandsworth/altonarea/) on the demolition of their homes.

 In August, we [reported](https://estatewatch.london/august-news-roundup/) that the Alton estate plans were in trouble, after the Council's development partner pulled out.
-Despite this, Wandsworth Council vowed to press on with the scheme whilst it sought a new partner and last week, the Council granted itself planning permission.
+Despite this, Wandsworth Council vowed to press on with the scheme whilst it sought a new partner and last week, the Council [granted itself planning permission](https://www.wandsworth.gov.uk/housing/housing-regeneration-projects/alton-regeneration/alton-news/).

 This is in spite of the Mayor's concerns laid out in his [stage 1 response](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_471293///alton_estate_report.pdf) to the planning application.
 These highlighted concerns about lack of consultation (para 36), quantum and rent levels of replacement 'social housing' (para 27) and the failure to apply for grant funding (para 39) and the failure to explore alternatives to demolition (para 20).